 Pressure regulators are a necessity for most homes in our area.
 The main reason is due to the hills and valleys that surround us all.

 H.B.& T.S. pumps water to elevated or ground level water storage tanks atop hills to assure an adequate water pressure to every residence.
-Therefore, the water pressure to your residence is determined by the elevation of the storgae tank in your area in comparison to the elevation of your home.
+Therefore, the water pressure to your residence is determined by the elevation of the storage tank in your area in comparison to the elevation of your home.

 To make it simple: It takes 1 pound of water pressure to move water 2.31 feet in elevation.
 If you have 100 pounds of pressure at your residence, you live 231 feet below the level of the water storage tank in your area.
 If you have 10 pounds of pressure, you live 23 feet below the water storage tanks water level in your area.